xmlking/dotenv-run/README.md

 API_URL=abcdef npm start
 ```

-# Consuming Environment variable in Webapps
+# In the browser

-In order to consume environment variables in your webapp, you need to expose them to the browser.
+In order to consume environment variables in your webapps, you need to expose them to the browser.
+The bundler you use will need to support replacing the environment variables at build time.

-## React, Vue.js...
+**React, Vue.js...**

 Use [Vite](https://vitejs.dev/guide/env-and-mode.html)

-## Angular
+**Angular**

 Use [@ngx-env/builder](https://www.npmjs.com/package/@ngx-env/builder)